florianschanda/miss_hit/README.md

 ### Lexer

-The lexer should be correct, except for dealing with "command syntax".
+The Lexer is more or less complete and works correctly.
+The following difficult features of the MATLAB are fully supported:

+* Adding anonymous commas in matrices, so that the parser will always see a comma-separated row and does not have to care about whitespace.
+So `[1 1]` will be lexed to `[1, 1]`.

+* Distinguishing ' (transpose) from ' (single-quoted character array)

+* Support for lambda functions inside matrix/cells (think about the extra special treatment of whitespace in `{@(x) 1}`)

+* Support for weird matrices (e.g. `[1 +1]` and `[1 ++1]` are lexed
+  correctly)

+* Distinguishing between matrices and assignment lists

+* Command form transformation (e.g. `foo bar (baz)` is lexed as identifier `foo`, char array `bar`, and char array `(baz)`.

+* Classdef blocks (e.g. `foo uint8` is not lexed as command form, but correctly as two identifiers).

+The notable missing features can be found in our [lexer issues](https://github.com/florianschanda/miss_hit/issues?q=is%3Aopen+is%3Aissue+label%3A%22component%3A+lexer%22).

 ### Parser

-The parser is extremely incomplete and is work in progress.
+The parser is incomplete and is work in progress.
 It is not yet useful, but trivial example programs are parsed correctly.
 There are many known bugs.
+At the moment only a basic AST is created, and *no* semantic analysis takes place.

 ## Road map